RealTimeLogic/SharkTrustX/README.md

    dn="acme.realtimelogic.com",
    acme={
       production=true,
+      -- ECC certificate keys use the Mako TPM by default.
+Set rsa=true to -- create and use a software RSA certificate key instead. rsa=false,
       -- Optional additional public names served by this portal.
 The portal -- name in settings.dn is always included automatically. domains={"iot.company.com"}